tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 We know that the A span is in the lower bits, because Nather later describes the overflow that Mel hijacked:

         Instead, he would pull the instruction into a machine register, add one to its address,
         and store it back
         ...
         He had located the data he was working on near the top of memory —
         the largest locations the instructions could address — so, after the last datum was handled, incrementing the instruction address
         would make it overflow.
         The carry would add one to the operation code, changing it to the next one in the instruction set:

 If incrementing the address span overflowed into the opcode span, then the bit order between them is established.
 If the index register bit (X) is indeed between the two and turned on, then overflowing the (A) span will carry through X into the (O) span, incrementing it by one.
 The result:

         a jump instruction.
         Sure enough, the next program instruction was in address location zero,
         and the program went happily on its way.

 All this is possible, but we still don't know where the JUMP instruction takes its operand from.
 We know that the operand's value must be 0 and it should be ready.
 The address span (A) indeed contains 0, but in the part of the story that describes the architecture of RPC-4000, does the author mention an option of the address field doubling as a constant.
 The JUMP instruction could take its value from some register, but that 0 would have to be stored there beforehand, giving Nather a screaming clue that some operation was being set up.
 No such clue is mentioned in the story.
-Even more baffling was the need for a JUMP instruction, in a machine that implements a rather unusual addressing scheme:

-    The new computer had a one-plus-one
-    addressing scheme,
-    in which each machine instruction,
-    in addition to the operation code
-    and the address of the needed operand, had a second address that indicated where, on the revolving drum, the next instruction was located.
-    In modern parlance,
-    every single instruction was followed by a GO TO!
+Another mini-mystery related to the absence from this part of the story, of the unique addressing mode that included the next instruciton address in every instruction(!).

-What is the use of a JUMP instruction, on a machine that has a jump in virtually every instruction?
+Was that part of the instruction affected too?
+What is the use of a JUMP opcode, on a machine that has a jump in virtually every instruction?

 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1654892829/mels-hack/RPC_4000_Instruction_ypjaii.png)
 _The RPC-4000 instruction layout_